EIFF Recruitment Policy – Temporary Paid Staff, Internships and Volunteers

 • driving a Festival car.

-Salaries are compliant with the National Minimum Wage rates for people aged 21+.
+EIFF salaries are compliant with the National Living Wage for all staff.
 There are no overtime payments.

-Volunteers carry out specific roles across the Festival, working for up to 3 weeks.
+Volunteers carry out specific roles across the Festival.
+Most volunteer posts are one to two weeks long, some lasting up to four weeks.
 There are roles suited to all levels of experience, providing opportunities to gain new skills and experience, or to use existing skills to support EIFF and help contribute to the Festival’s success.
 Working hours differ from team to team – some have clear daytime shifts, others are more programme/events based – providing a range of opportunities to suit different circumstances and interests.

 All volunteers have a line manager who is responsible for any relevant training, supervision and support during the role.
 On-site training is also given to venue and technical teams.

-Benefits for all Temporary Paid Staff, Volunteers and Placements
+Benefits for all Temporary Paid Staff, Interns and Volunteers

-• Access to EIFF's Delegate Centre with cafe/bar and videotheque, and a wide range of Industry Events.
+- Access to EIFF's Delegate Centre with a wide range of Industry Events and networking opportunities.

 Application, Selection and Induction Process

-• All applications must be made through the online application process from January each year.
+• All applications must be made through the online application process.
 We will NOT accept any applications by post or email.
 A number of positions are filled by returning staff and therefore not all roles are advertised.

-• The interview will focus largely on an individual’s motivation and aspirations; whilst our priority is to fill each position with the best person for that role, we want the role to be right for the individual as well.
+• The interview will consider an individual’s motivation and aspirations; whilst our priority is to fill each position with the best person for that role, we want the role to be right for the individual as well.

-• All temporary paid staff, volunteers and placements are required to attend a training and induction day prior to the Festival.
+• All temporary paid staff, volunteers and interns are required to attend a training and induction day prior to the Festival.
 Other relevant training and induction will be provided as required.

 • Every effort has been made to ensure the role descriptions reflect EIFF's current needs for each position.
 Small details may be updated and candidates will be made aware of any changes as required.

 • Proof of right to work in the UK will be sought at interview.
-This applies to individuals in paid, volunteer and placement roles.
+This applies to individuals in paid, volunteer and internship posts.

 • All postholders will receive written confirmation of the terms of their role, which they are required to sign and return before their role begins.

-• All temporary paid staff, volunteers and placements are required to complete feedback forms after the Festival.
-This enables us to continually review our processes and make sure that future temporary paid staff, volunteers and placements receive the best possible experience of working with EIFF.
+• All temporary paid staff, volunteers and interns are required to complete feedback forms after the Festival.
+This enables us to continually review our processes and make sure that future temporary paid staff, volunteers and interns receive the best possible experience of working with EIFF.

 EIFF Equal Opportunities